- What's On

-WHAT IS THE PURPOSE OF THIS POLICY?
+WHAT IS THE PURPOSE OF THIS PRIVACY NOTICE?

-Leicester Theatre Trust Ltd (“The Company”) is committed to protecting the privacy and
+Leicester Theatre Trust Ltd (the Company) Company is committed to protecting the privacy and

 This privacy notice describes how we collect and use personal information about you during and after

 The Company is a “data controller”.
 This means that we are responsible for deciding how we hold and

 This notice does not form part of any contract of employment or other contract to provide services.

 It is important that you read this notice, together with any other privacy notice we may provide on

 The contact details for the Company are: Leicester Theatre Trust Ltd, Curve Theatre, Rutland Street,

 Data protection principles

 We will comply with data protection law.
 This says that the personal information we hold about you

-- Used lawfully, fairly and in a transparent way.
+1. Used lawfully, fairly and in a transparent way.

-- Collected only for valid purposes that we have clearly explained to you and not used in any way that
+2. Collected only for valid purposes that we have clearly explained to you and not used in any way that

-- Relevant to the purposes we have told you about and limited only to those purposes.
+3. Relevant to the purposes we have told you about and limited only to those purposes.

-- Accurate and kept up to date.
+4. Accurate and kept up to date.

-- Kept only as long as necessary for the purposes we have told you about.
+5. Kept only as long as necessary for the purposes we have told you about.

-- Kept securely.
+6. Kept securely.